-IR, immediate-release; LS, least squares; OLE, open-label extension; RCT, randomized controlled trial.
+IR, immediate release; LS, least squares; OLE, open-label extension; RCT, randomized controlled trial.
 N = number of participants randomized in each treatment group in the RCT.
 N' = number of participants in the OLE.
 LS mean estimates of attack rate are based on Poisson regression models adjusted for baseline attack rate and time on treatment.
 No multiplicity adjustment was applied.
-The P-values in this figure are nominal. ^aBased on time normalized number of attacks per 4 weeks. ^bDeucrictibant IR capsule, 10 mg twice daily.
+The P-values in this figure are nominal.
+Based on time normalized number of attacks per 4 weeks.
+Deucrictibant IR capsule, 10 mg twice daily.
+Deucrictibant IR capsule, 20 mg twice daily.